How to Start a Corporation in Vermont

 Step 2: Choose a Vermont Registered Agent

-You must appoint a Vermont registered agent when you register your corporation with the Secretary of State.
+You must appoint a Vermont registered agent when registering your corporation with the Vermont Secretary of State.

 - is 18 years or older

 - has a physical address in the state where business activity is conducted

 - is available (in person) during normal business hours

 Recommended: Northwest offers one year of free registered agent services with their corporation formation package ($29 + State Fees).

 Before you officially file the Articles of Incorporation in Step 4, you will need to hold an organizational meeting to complete the following tasks:

 - Fill out and execute the Articles of Incorporation

 - Select your initial director(s)